Victoria Beckham Reportedly Banned Her Family From Attending Spice Girls Tour

 “We’re having a ball.
 And we watch all of that happening in the press and it’s quite funny,” she said, according to USA Today.

-Meb B shocked fans when she claimed that she had a one night stand with Geri and said her band mate had “great boobs.”
+Mel B shocked fans when she claimed that she had a one night stand with Geri and said her bandmate had “great boobs.”

 Emma Bunton previously said that she expected Victoria to attend the show and support the girls.
 She explained that while Posh wouldn’t be in the show, the fashion designer would definitely be making an appearance, according to The Independent.
 Baby Spice also explained that the band knew all along that Victoria wasn’t going to appear in the show, despite rumors to the contrary.